top of page

 5. Take only a fair share

-It's okay to take what you, and your whānau will use/eat (making juice/fermentations/bottling is fine too).
+It's okay to take what you, and your whānau will use or eat.
 Don't take what you don't need and think of others.
-As a general rule, we don't recommend that foraging be used for commercial purposes (i.e selling the fruit).
+As a general rule, foraging is not intended to be used for commercial purposes (i.e selling the fruit).

 5. Be sure of what you are gathering before you eat it

 Fruits are fairly easily identifable and generally pretty safe, but if you are foraging for fungi or herbs be sure you know what it is before you consume it to ensure it is safe.
-If you are not comfortable with plant identification, we recommend going with an experienced forager, or perhaps join in some of our workshops/working bees to learn alongside all of us.
+If you are not comfortable with plant identification, we recommend going with an experienced forager, or perhaps join in on local foraging walks / workshops / or working bees to learn.

 6.Can you offer the trees something in return